vaibhavgit9210/OnlineJudgeV2/README.md

 ## Local Setup

-To get SimpleOJ up and running on your local machine, follow these instructions:
+To get OnlineJudgeV2 up and running on your local machine, follow these instructions:

 ### Prerequisites